-Paul Parker is under no illusions about just how lucky he was to play for Manchester United – but he’s not sure too many young players today are willing to work as hard as he did to get there.
+Paul Parker knows just how lucky he was to play for Manchester United – but he’s not sure too many young players today are willing to work as hard as he did to get there.

 Having spent five years at Fulham in Divisions Two and Three as a centre-back, and four more at Queens Park Rangers where he turned himself into a full-back, Parker was thrust into the limelight when he became England’s first-choice right-back during the 1990 World Cup.